cowrywise/flite/docs/api/accounts.md

-## Make a deposit to a User's Account
+# Accounts
+Supports depositing, withdrawing, transferring, and viewing single and multiple transactions.

 *Note:*

 - All endpoints can only be accessed by the Users who own the account

+## Make a deposit to a User's Account

 **Request**: